sst/sst/www/docs/advanced/environment-specific-resources.md

 ## Conditionally create resources

-For example, run a cron job to perform periodic task only in the `prod` environment.
+For example, run a cron job to perform a periodic task only in the `prod` environment.

 ```js {5-10} title="stacks/MyStack.js"
 class MyStack extends sst.Stack {